Itamichan/Blue-in-the-maze/README.md

 ### Deployment scripts

-All the scripts which made possible storage of the project on AWS and its deployment on Heroku was written by [sheepsy90](https://github.com/sheepsy90).
+All scripts which made possible to store the project to AWS and deploy it to Heroku was written by [sheepsy90](https://github.com/sheepsy90).

 ### Acknowledgements